distantnative/panel-bar/GUIDE.md

 ## Javascript

 ### panelBar (class panelBarObj)
-The `var panelBar` includes the main instance of the `panelBarObj` class, which includes all core JS functionalities of panelBar and can be used to help you with your custom element.
+`var panelBar` holds the main instance of the `panelBarObj` class, which includes all core JS functionalities of panelBar and can be used to help you with your custom element.

 Selected properties which might be useful for you:
 ```javascript